rupertl/adventofcode/2023/README.md

 ## Tests

 Ensure you have pytest installed on your path and then run `pytest`.
-A couple of long running tests (for brute force solutions) are skipped by default.
+This uses the sample data provided in the puzzle text, which has been placed in `data/sample/`.

 ## License